VET Information

 VET studied at external Registered Training Organisations

 E courses have industry areas as course titles.
-These courses will be in course areas with other relevant BSSS courses.
-The and the maximum contribution of any one course area to the minimum requirements of the ACT Senior Secondary Certificate is 8 standard units as per BSSS policy.
+E courses are aligned to existing BSSS course areas.
+The maximum contribution of any one course area to the minimum requirements of the ACT SSC is 8.0 standard units as per BSSS policy.

 Note: Students cannot receive credit towards an ACT Senior Secondary Certificate for any training that duplicates content in a BSSS course they have studied, are studying, or will study.